Investigating the effect of noise channels on the quality of unitary t-designs: Visualisation of regions of acceptable quality

 \subsubsection{Flip channels}

 Regions of acceptable quality for the 2-design affected by the bit flip channel (see \equatref{eq:bflip}) are shown in \figref{fig:regionsafterbflip2}.
 For each $p$, the region of acceptable quality is a sphere centred at the origin, that is, the region of acceptable quality is similar in shape and orientation to the region of acceptable quality for the 2-design affected by the depolarising noise channel for the model where noise is applied before the unitary operations.
 For the phase flip channel (see \equatref{eq:pflip}) and the bit and phase flip channel (see \equatref{eq:bpflip}), the regions of acceptable quality are identical to those for the bit flip channel (shown in \figref{fig:regionsafterbflip2}).
-This suggests that first randomising the state with the unitary operators and then applying the flip channel effectively transforms all three flip channels into a depolarising noise channel.
+Thus we observe the transformation of each of the three flip channels into a depolarising channel when the flip channels are applied to states which have been randomised by unitary operators from the 2-design.
 For all three flip channels, the region of acceptable quality for the 4-design is similar in shape and orientation to that of the 2-design, but smaller in size.